 How much does a luau cost?

-Though the cost of a luau can vary by island and venue, plan on a minimum of $90 to $100 per adult.
+Though the cost of a luau can vary by island and venue, plan on a minimum of $125 per adult.
 Most luau companies consider an adult guest to be anyone 13 years and older.
 For children between the ages of 6 to 12 years, plan to spend a minimum of $60 per child.
 Children age five years and younger are usually provided free entrance along with a paying adult.

 What’s included in a luau?

 The cost of a luau usually includes a buffet dinner, drinks, a Polynesian dance and music show and gratuities.
 Many, but not all luaus include a lei greeting.
 What’s included can vary so be sure and verify what is and isn’t included at the time of booking so that you won’t have any surprises.

 What’s the typical format of a luau?

-After you arrive a check-in at a luau, the typical format goes like this:
+After you check-in at a luau, the typical format goes like this:

 - Most luaus offer some sort of lei greeting.
 The higher end luaus greet guests with a fresh flower lei or nice kukui nut lei.
 Some luaus offer a shell lei, while a few luaus provide no lei at all.
 Check directly with the luau companies you are considering to determine what sort of lei greeting they provide.

 - Drinks are normally offered and included in the price of the luau.
 Normally luaus offer an open bar, but the cocktail selection may be limited to Mai Tai and a few other iconic tropical drinks.
 Bear in mind that the lines at the bar can be quite long during peak demand.
-Most people report that luau cocktails are quite light on alcohol.
+Most people report that luau cocktails are light on alcohol.

 - While guests arrive, Hawaiian arts and crafts demonstrations are usually set up around the luau grounds.
 Some luaus may offer games.